 Banner ads have been around since the dawn of the world wide web.
 AT&T purchased the very first display ad in 1994, and 44 percent of people who saw it, clicked on it.
 At the time of emergence, it was something new users could engage with.
 But, it was a novelty that soon wore off.
 Now, among a world filled with static banners, click-through-rates (CTR) have dropped significantly.

-At first, only static banners were available, but as technology has evolved and people began experiencing increasingly faster internet connections, animated banners made their way into the mainstream.
+At first, only static banners were available, but as technology has evolved and people began experiencing increasingly faster internet connections, animated display ads made their way into the mainstream.
 Gifs were the pioneering animated formats, quickly followed by Flash and, more recently, HTML5.
-Animated banners could just be the engaging alternative you’ve been looking for to attract user attention and increase that all important CTR.
+Animated banner ads could be the engaging alternative you’ve been looking for to attract user attention and increase that all important CTR.

 The death of Flash